-There are so many ways to get your thrills in the gambling capital of Las Vegas, it hardly seems unusual to hop into a $400,000 Ferrari and drive like you are on a speedway.
+There are so many ways to get your thrills in this city, it hardly seems unusual to hop into a $400,000 Ferrari and drive like you are on a Las Vegas speedway.

 The 2.4-kilometre purpose-designed track almost guarantees an adventure experience whether you are the driver or the passenger.
 It’s full of Formula One style fast-paced curves, gut-wrenching corners and stamp-on-the-brakes slow down zones.

 Speedvegas has some of the world’s most sought-after exotic and muscle supercars including Ferrari, Lamborghini, Audi, Ford Shelby and Corvette.
 When I asked my petrol head friends for advice on which car to drive, the Facebook debate raged for days.
 Apparently, some people think about this a lot more than I do.

 Although each make had its fans, the overwhelming advice was that nothing was in the same league as the Ferrari 458 Italia.
 I especially liked the comment that “Nissan has all the numbers, and you can’t fault its performance, but have a look at the Japanese plastic dash and keep walking.”